SUBSTANCE USE DISORDER (SUD) TREATMENT

 Hope House opened its doors in 1990 for those that needed help.

 We are proud that for 30 years we have been delivering specialized substance use disorder (SUD) treatment along with mental health services in our residential treatment program.
-We are licensed by the Department of Health Care Services (DHCS) and are also a certified Drug Medi-Cal program.
+We are licensed by the Department of Health Care Services (DHCS) and are a certified Drug Medi-Cal program.

 Requirements for Entry: